rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Loading Into Rancher

-When we run `yarn dev`, our test extension will be automatically loaded into the application - this allows us to develop the extension with hot-reloading.
+When we run `API=<Rancher Backend URL> yarn dev`, our test extension will be automatically loaded into the application - this allows us to develop the extension with hot-reloading.
 To test loading the extension dynamically, we can update configuration to tell Rancher not to include our extension.

 To do this, create a new `.env` file in the root `test-app` folder, and add these contents: